gerardbrown/RandomizedNumbers/README.md

 Notes
 -----
 This project was developed on CentOS7 and assumes an environment that allows for setting up a relevant virtual host.
-Due to time constraints the code was tested only on CentOS 7 running php 5.4 against a MySQL 5.5 database with the latest Chrome browser.
+Due to time constraints the code was tested only on CentOS 7 running php 5.6 against a MySQL 5.5 database with the latest Chrome and Firefox browser.
 If you have any trouble installing or running the code please contact me, I will be glad to assist.